-Educate A Child International (EACI) plans to start producing reusable sanitary pads to supply to 2000 girls in upper primary in schools in Kasese District.
+Educate A Child International (EACI) plans to produce reusable sanitary pads to supply to 2000 girls in upper primary in schools in Kasese District.
 Our area has undergone decades of political and tribal conflicts resulting in poverty.
 The project will see Edu-Pads supplied to girls from poor families freely and this will save them from using rags, mud, leaves and papers which exposes them to vaginal infections and dropping from school when they have menses.

 Save 2000 Girls from Vaginal Infections and School Drop Outs in Kasese District, Uganda